 3. Look for light strings with white wire.

-As a rule of thumb white wiring will be less noticeable during the day than green.
+As a rule of thumb, white wiring will be less noticeable during the day than green.

 4. Think outside the box when it comes to color.

 Your sculpture or yard art may have come with white light strings but changing things up might spice up your yard.
-Instead of white, chose yellow for a warmer feel.
+Instead of white, choose yellow for a warmer feel.
 Re-wire your deer with fun alternative colors like teal or red.

 5. Consider setting up your project in the garage.